Tsugio Matsuda: JGTC/Super GT

 In the same year that Matsuda made his full-time Formula Nippon debut, he made his All-Japan Grand Touring Car Championship GT500 class debut on 10 September at TI Circuit Aida, driving the number 30 McLaren F1 GTR for privateer Team Take One.
 Matsuda finished fourth in his debut race, and despite retiring from the final two races, he finished 19th in the championship standings.

 Honda (2001-2005)

 Matsuda began racing full-time in GT500 in 2001.
 He spent the following five seasons driving for Nakajima Racing and scored his first career win at Twin Ring Motegi.

-His most successful season during this time was in 2002, partnered with Ralph Firman.
+Matsuda's most successful season during this time was in 2002, partnered with Ralph Firman.
 They won three races that season, but Matsuda and Firman lost the Drivers' Championship by one point to Toyota Team LeMans' Akira Iida and Juichi Wakisaka.

 For most of the next three seasons, Matsuda drove alongside future three-time 24 Hours of Le Mans winner André Lotterer.
 Matsuda and Lotterer won the 2004 round at Motegi, and finished second in the 2005 summer race at Fuji following an intense battle for the lead between Matsuda and eventual series champion, Yuji Tachikawa.